 Species credit species (or candidate species) are those where the likelihood of occurrence of the species or elements of suitable habitat for the species, cannot be confidently predicted by vegetation surrogates and landscape features and can be reliably detected by survey.
-The TBDC has identified several candidate species as requiring assessment, for the proposal; these are listed in Table 2-7.
-Table 2-7 also provides an assessment of habitat suitability for the candidate species, in accordance with s.6.4 of the BAM.
+The TBDC has identified 1 candidate species as requiring assessment for the subject proposal.
+Refer to Table 2.7 for Candidate Species.

-Table 2-7: Candidate Species Assessment
+Table 2-7: Ecosystem Credit Species Candidate to occur within the Study Area